s5546/logParser/README.md

 	supposedly uncompresses to 800gb

-For good logs to test with, try https://www.secrepo.com/
+https://www.secrepo.com/ has some pretty good logs if ya need em

 ----

 todo: